apache/datasketches-memory/README.md

     $ mvn clean process-classes javadoc:javadoc -DskipTests=true

+To run the CI tests against the multi-release JAR for specific JVM versions [9-13], use:

+    $ mvn clean package -Denvironment=ci -Dmatrix.jdk.version=9

 To run the eclipse plugin on this multi-module project, use:

     $ mvn clean process-classes eclipse:eclipse -DskipTests=true